 • Upon enrollment with the PIHP, the organization must have achieved national accreditation with at least one of the designated accrediting agencies.

-The organization must be established as a legally constituted entity capable of meeting all of the requirements of the PIHP.
+• The organization must be established as a legally constituted entity capable of meeting all of the requirements of the PIHP.
+Site must be the primary residence of the provider (includes couples and single persons) who receive reimbursement for cost of care.